The Churches of Monmouth Beach

 In 2001, Frank Woolley, a World War II hero who returned home to Monmouth Beach to face a challenging life of blindness, willed his Riverdale Avenue house to the parish.
 In 2006, the parish completed a large rehabilitation project at a cost of more than $500,000.
 Restrooms were added, all stained-glass windows were removed and restored, and a roof and new siding were added.
 New pews were installed later.

 “The Church of the Fishermen”

 The St. Peter’s Church of Galilee — built right at the water’s edge — was dedicated in August 1873.
-Classic mages of the majestic house of worship and Galilee fishermen doing their trade in beach foreground is iconic Monmouth Beach.
+Classic images of the majestic house of worship and Galilee fishermen doing their trade in the beach foreground is iconic Monmouth Beach.

 It was also known as “Rikers’ Church” after the John L. Riker family, who were chemical industry titans and owners of the adjacent property.
 The Teese, Keasbey, and Dodd families also were major church benefactors.
 Situated on the east side of Ocean Avenue, construction of the dark green-shingle church cost $8,000.

 The church, which had a magnificent pipe organ (Dr. Theodore W. Moses was the longtime organist), had no fixed clergy.
 Open only during “15 summer weeks,” the seashore church played host to many “high-society” weddings (including family of former NJ Gov. Christine Whitman, her maternal grandparents, Reeve and Kate Prentice Schley, were married there in September 1907).